-1.8.2 Shale gas and oil
+1.8.2 Fossil fuels extracted by hydraulic fracturing

-The process of shale gas and oil extraction requires large amounts of energy and water as well as the use of chemicals, which cause significant GHG emissions.
-The hydraulic fracturing (fracking) needed to extract shale gas and oil leads to groundwater contamination, soil degradation, high levels of air pollution and water scarcity in the affected areas.
-Fracking can also increase the risk of earthquakes.
-In addition, a considerable amount of gas is released into the atmosphere during the extraction process.
-These shale gases consist mainly of methane, whose impact on global warming is approximately 25 times greater than that of CO2.
+The extraction of some types of fossil fuels, including shale gas and oil and tight gas and oil, requires the use of hydraulic fracturing.
+The process of hydraulic fracturing uses large amounts of energy and water as well as the use of chemicals, which cause significant greenhouse gas emissions.
+Fracking leads to groundwater contamination by potentially carcinogenic agents, soil degradation, high levels of air pollution and water scarcity in the affected areas.
+It can also increase the risk of earthquakes.
+In addition, a considerable amount of methane is released into the atmosphere during the extraction process.
+The impact of methane on global warming is approximately 25 times greater than that of CO2.

-The criterion shale gas and oil refers to the extraction of crude oil and gas from shale rock by hydraulic fracturing.
+The criterion of fossil fuels extracted by hydraulic fracturing refers to the extraction of crude oil and gas by hydraulic fracturing and the production of hydraulic fracturing technology or components essential to this activity.